 - Now you’ve determined that you have a leak, the next step is to determine if the leak is inside or outside of your house.
 Locate your home’s main shut off valve and shut off the water at the valve.
 (Typically, you will find the shut off valve in the basement or garage directly behind an outdoor faucet, or outside below an outdoor faucet.)
 Then check again for movement on the meter, making sure not to use any water during this period.
 If the meter stops moving or there is no change in the meter readings, then you have a leak inside of the house.
 If the leak indicator continues to move or there is a change in the meter readings, then the leak is outside between the meter and the house.

-- If you confirm a leak in your home, or are unable to locate the leak, Indian Hills Utility Operating Company recommends contacting a professional plumber to help identify and repair the leak.
+- If you confirm a leak in your home, or are unable to locate the leak, contact a professional plumber to help identify and repair the leak.

 Click here to download a PDF version of this information.